 At a Fashion Institute of Technology symposium in 2018, former Department of Homeland Security Special Agent James McAndrew argued, “There has not been an art dealer or collector convicted for laundering money through art.”

-But, McAndrew’s quote does not prove that the practice isn’t happening so much as there aren’t many being arrested, charged, and convicted of money laundering crimes in the art world.
+But, McAndrew’s quote does not prove that the practice isn’t happening so much as there aren’t many being arrested, charged, and convicted of money laundering art crimes.
 Many others disagree with McAndrew’s assertion, and there seems to be plenty of evidence contrary to his claim.

 “The art market is an ideal playing ground for money laundering,” Thomas Christ, a board member of the Basel Institute on Governance, a Swiss nonprofit that has studied the issue, said to the New York Times in 2017.
 “We have to ask for clear transparency, where you got the money from, and where it is going.”